longwood564/Robot2021/README.md

  *
  * <p>The drivetrain encapsulates the wheels the robot moves around with, the motors that power
  * them, and the encoders that measure their movement.
 This subsystem also encapsulates the
- * gyrometer, because it is tightly integrated with the robot driving.
+ * gyroscope, because it is tightly integrated with the robot driving.
  */
 public class DrivetrainSubsystem extends SubsystemBase {
 ```